1. Is this Programme suitable for me?

 2. What knowledge do I obtain upon completion of the programme?

-- understand theoretical debates and empirical studies concerning media, culture, and creative cities in the global world today
+- theoretical knowledge for understanding how media, culture, and creative cities function in today’s global society

-- master the methods and instruments for conducting and evaluating research on media, culture, and creative cities
+- skills to allow you to conduct original and rigorous research on media, culture, and creative cities

-- strengthen exposure, connections, and career prospects in related fields
+- exposure, connections, and career prospects in related fields

 3. What is the programme structure?